noematica/getting-and-cleaning-data/CodeBook.md

 6. walking upsatirs

 ## The tidy data set
-The tidy data set consists of the aggregated training and testing data sets, which have been pruned to include only measures of the mean and standard deviation for various factors.
-The variable names of the data set have been sanitized, and the data itself has been grouped by subject and activity.
-Finally, the data have been summarized to return the mean for each of these grouped observations.

 The tidy data set is a plain text file using a space as a separator and quotation marks as text delimiters.
 Row names have been excluded by specifying `row.names = FALSE` when writing the table.

+The tidy data set was processed by

+1. aggregating training and testing data sets;
+2. pruning the data to include only measures of the mean and standard deviation for various factors;
+3. sanitizing and formatting of variable names;
+4. grouping data by subject and activity;
+5. summarizing the data to return the mean for each grouped observation.

-## The variables in the data set
+## The variables in the tidy data set
 The variable names have been stripped of hyphens, underscore, spaces, periods, and "BodyBody", which was replaced with "Body"; then they were converted to camel case.
+After excluding all variables other than measures of mean and standard deviation, 66 variables have been included.
+The SubjectId and ActivityLabels variables bring the total to 88 variables.

 ```
 SubjectId